 Each student was asked to make a 3D mini model of the assigned organ and prepare an information card about it.
 On the activity day, students worked in groups and introduced their models to their groupmates.
-They presented themselves in a very confident way!
+They presented themselves in a very flats a motor home a Cabin a houseboat